ban5104/claudecode/cc-best-practices.md

 Use the following principles to generate the execution plan:

-1.  **Mentor for Novice Engineers**: Your primary goal is to provide clear "gates" and checkpoints.
-Based on the project's status, explicitly state if the application is **"Ready for Manual Testing," "Ready for Staging Deployment,"** or **"Ready for Production."** Your plan must focus on the actions needed for that specific stage.
+1.  **GitHub Pull Request Workflow**: Merging work from different branches or worktrees **must** be done through **Pull Requests (PRs)** on GitHub.
+This is a critical quality gate for code review, running CI checks, and documenting changes.
+Your plan should not recommend direct local merges for feature work.

-2.  **Agent Specialization**: Your recommended process must assign tasks to the correct agent based on its defined purpose.
-Use the specialized **`e2e-test-discoverer`** for generating end-to-end tests and the **`e2e-test-verifier`** for independently validating E2E test quality and execution.
+2.  **Work Breakdown and Parallelization**: Your primary goal is to structure the work efficiently.
+For independent tasks, recommend creating separate **git worktrees**.
+Each worktree **must have its own new branch** created from the main feature branch.

-3.  **Version Control Hygiene**: Your plan must include explicit Git operations to isolate work.
-Recommend creating a **new branch** for each significant feature or bug fix.
-For TDD workflows, include a separate **commit** for the failing tests before the implementation. [cite_start]For parallel, independent tasks, recommend using **git worktrees**. [cite: 149]
+3.  **Mentor for Novice Engineers**: Your primary goal is to provide clear "gates" and checkpoints.
+Based on the project's status, explicitly state if the application is **"Ready for Manual Testing," "Ready for Staging Deployment,"** or **"Ready for Production."**

-4.  **Synthesize All Knowledge**: Your plan must synthesize the **`Workflow Patterns`** from `SUBAGENTS-GUIDE.md` with the **agentic techniques** from `claudecode-bestpractices-Apr2025.txt`.
+4.  **Agent Specialization**: Your recommended process must assign tasks to the correct agent based on its defined purpose, including the specialized E2E testing agents.

-5.  **Appropriate Workflow Selection**: Analyze the nature of the task and choose the most suitable development workflow (e.g., TDD or Traditional).
-Justify your choice.
+5.  **Appropriate Workflow Selection**: For each task or workstream, choose the most suitable development workflow (e.g., TDD or Traditional) and justify your choice.

-6.  [cite_start]**TDD Quality Gate**: If you recommend a TDD workflow, the plan **must** include the critical quality gate where the `Code Reviewer` or `e2e-test-verifier` verifies the implementation is a general solution and not overfitted to the test cases. [cite: 75, 147]
+6.  **TDD Quality Gate**: If you recommend a TDD workflow, the plan **must** include the critical quality gate where the `@code-reviewer` or `@e2e-test-verifier` verifies the implementation.

 7.  **Agent Gap Analysis**: If a required task does not fit the expertise of any existing subagent, you must recommend the creation of a new, specialized subagent.